johntoby/stanford-students-project/README.md

    go run main.go
    ```

-3. The API will be available at `http://localhost:8080`
+3. The application will be available at `http://localhost:8080`

+## Frontend Interface

+The application now includes a web-based frontend interface accessible at `http://localhost:8080`.
+The frontend provides:

+- **Students List**: View all registered students
+- **Add Student**: Form to add new students
+- **Edit Student**: Update existing student information
+- **Delete Student**: Remove students from the system

 ## API Endpoints